 Previous Motor Vehicle Accident

-With reference to the matter of Nilon v Bezzin 2 Qd R 420, the District Court of Queensland had to take into consideration, to what extent the plaintiff’s injuries and condition had worsened as a result of the subject accident.
+Concerning the matter of Nilon v Bezzin 2 Qd R 420, the District Court of Queensland had to take into consideration to what extent the plaintiff’s injuries and condition had worsened as a result of the accident.

-In his evidence, the Plaintiff claimed that he had sufficiently recovered from the injuries sustained in the 2008 accident.
-The Defendants however submitted opposing evidence that alleged that the Plaintiff’s injuries were caused and related to the previous accident.
+In his evidence, Plaintiff claimed that he had sufficiently recovered from the injuries sustained in the 2008 accident.
+The Defendant, however. submitted opposing evidence that alleged that Plaintiff’s injuries were caused and related to the previous accident.

-Both parties called upon their expert medical witnesses to give evidence on the extent of the Plaintiff’s injuries and the relationship of the Plaintiff’s previous motor vehicle accident.
+Both parties called upon their expert medical witnesses to give evidence on the extent of the plaintiff’s injuries and the relationship to Plaintiff’s previous motor vehicle accident.

-Overall, the expert medical witnesses were divided on the Plaintiff’s physical state prior to the second motor vehicle accident, with some evidence suggesting that the Plaintiff would have been in the same position, even if the second accident had not occurred.
+Overall, the expert medical witnesses were divided on the plaintiff’s physical state before the second motor vehicle accident.
+Some evidence suggested that the plaintiff would have been in the same position, even if the second accident had not occurred.

-In light of the above evidence presented to the Court, it was held that the subject motor vehicle accident had caused the Plaintiff injury to his person and/or aggravated pre-existing injuries which he sustained in the previous accident.
-Accordingly, the Court held that the Plaintiff ought to be compensated for his injuries, loss and damages.
+In light of the above evidence presented to the court, it was held that the subject motor vehicle accident had caused the plaintiff injury to his person.
+The court concluded that the accident may have also aggravated pre-existing injuries that he sustained in the previous accident.
+Accordingly, the court held that Plaintiff ought to be compensated for his injuries, loss and damages.

-Based on the evidence presented by both the Plaintiff and the Defendant, the Court accepted that prior to the subject accident, the Plaintiff was working as a tiler with some interference and restrictions due to the injurie she sustained din the previous accident.
+Based on the evidence presented by both Plaintiff and Defendant, the court accepted that prior to the subject of the accident, Plaintiff was working as a tiler with some interference and restrictions due to the injuries he sustained in the previous car crash.

-However, as a result of the subject accident, the Court held that the Plaintiff went from a position where he was able to cope with tiling duties, to a position where he had great difficulty in even carrying out light duties.
-For this reason it was held that the second accident had reduced the Plaintiff’s earning capacity and therefore he would suffer economic loss in the foreseeable future.
+However, as a result of the road accident, the court held that the Plaintiff went from a position where he was able to cope with tiling duties, to a position where he had great difficulty in even carrying out light tasks.
+For this reason, it was held that the second accident had reduced the Plaintiff’s earning capacity and therefore he would suffer economic loss in the foreseeable future.

-In light of the above reasoning, the Court awarded damages in the amount of $416,429.00 in favour of the Plaintiff, which included an amount for general damages, economic loss, special damages and future out-of-pocket expenses.
+In light of the reasoning outlined during the claims proceedings, the court awarded compensation for $416,429 in favour of the plaintiff, which included an amount for general damages, economic loss, special damages and future out-of-pocket expenses.